Profile

 Read more

-I’m a Genomics Specialist at the Babraham Institute in Cambridge, where I specialise in DNA Sequencing!
-We have many research groups who are interested in how DNA affects human health and I help them achieve that.
+I’m a Genomics Specialist at the Babraham Institute in Cambridge.
+Basically, I’m an expert in DNA Sequencing!
+We have many research groups who are interested in how DNA works and how it effects human health and I help them to do that.

 -